yang3kc/llm_for_css/docs/index.md

 # LLM for Computational Social Science

 <p class="lead" markdown>
-Guidance, recommendations, and runnable examples for using LLM APIs in computational social science research: from a first API call to processing tens of thousands of text messages efficiently and at low cost.
+Runnable guidance and examples for using LLM APIs in computational social science research, from a first API call to processing tens of thousands of text messages efficiently and at low cost.
 </p>

 Using LLMs for research can be as simple as asking the models questions through a chat box.
-Things become tricky when you want to process tens of thousands of text messages programmatically: keeping keys safe, getting output you can parse, running queries in parallel, and controlling cost.
+Processing tens of thousands of text messages programmatically is harder: you must keep keys safe, get output you can parse, run queries in parallel, and control cost.
 This website walks through each of those steps.

 !!! note "What this site does not cover"
     This is a technical guide to interacting with LLMs from code.
     It does not explain how LLMs work, and it is not about AI agents.
-    It also does not cover the methodological side of using LLMs in research, such as validating model output against human labels or reporting results.
+    It also does not cover methodological questions such as validating model output against human labels or reporting results.
-    Those questions matter, but they belong elsewhere.
 The core chapters use OpenAI's API.
 The later chapters show the same patterns with Anthropic, hosted open-source models, and models running on your own computer.